-1. All provincial and club officers, including Presidents, Vice-Presidents, Secretaries, Treasurers, Directors, Coaches, Officials and Chaperones, must be members in good standing, with fees paid in full, as associate members or competitive members of the BCSSA and Speed Skating Canada.
+1. All provincial and club officers, including Presidents, Vice-Presidents, Secretaries, Treasurers, Directors, Coaches, Officials, Chaperones and staff, must be members in good standing, with fees paid in full, as associate members or competitive members of the BCSSA and Speed Skating Canada.